-Avoid Troubled Teen Industry RTCs
+Avoid Troubled Teen Industry RTCs Wildflower Mountain Ranch, Example

-Stopping child abuse in the Troubled Teen Industry Unsilenced is a nonprofit organization committed to ending institutional child abuse within the Troubled Teen Industry (TTI) through advocacy, education, and the pursuit of justice.
+Unsilenced is a nonprofit organization committed to ending institutional child abuse within the Troubled Teen Industry (TTI) through advocacy, education, and the pursuit of justice.

-The tranquility of night shatters for countless children each year as they are forcibly removed from their homes – sometimes in the dead of night, their beds their last sanctuary before strangers intervene.
+The tranquility of night shatters for countless children each year as they are forcibly removed from their homes – sometimes in the dead of night, their beds are their last sanctuary before strangers intervene.

 These children are then dispatched to private facilities under the guise of treatment for a spectrum of challenges, ranging from diagnosed mental illnesses and struggles with addiction to subjectively defined “behavioral problems.”